Delhi zoo reopens, all tickets sold overnight | Business

 The Delhi zoo reopened for visitors on Tuesday after remaining closed for around two months in view of a spike in coronavirus cases in the capital, officials said on Tuesday.

-An official said the link was reactivated last night and all 4,000 tickets were sold by 8:30 am when the zoo reopened.
+An official said the link was reactivated Monday night, and all 4,000 tickets were sold by 8:30 am when the zoo reopened.

 Only 4,000 visitors are allowed in the zoo in a day in two slots -- 8:30 am to 12:30 pm and 12:30 pm to 4:30 pm.

-The administration has directed all section supervisors to ensure strict compliance to Covid behaviour as the zoo reopens.
+The administration has directed all section supervisors to ensure strict compliance to Covid-appropriate behaviour as the zoo reopens.

+Spread over 176 acres, the Delhi zoo has 91 species of animals.

 Earlier, the zoo reopened for visitors on August 1, more than two months after it was shut due to a rise in the number of Covid cases during the second wave of the pandemic.

-The facility was shut for visitors in March 2020 when the Covid-19 pandemic started ravaging the country and then again in January last year amid bird flu scare.
+The facility was shut for visitors in March 2020 when the COVID-19 pandemic started ravaging the country and then again in January last year amid a bird flu scare.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)